Max Polianski

 Angus Waugbh

-Angus Waugbh: Junior Development/Juniors/Nipper Development
+Angus Waugbh: Junior Squad

 Angus grew up in the Northeast of the UK, where his passion for swimming started early.
 Competing at a national level throughout his school years, Angus reached the pinnacle of success, even becoming the fastest swimmer in the UK at one point.
 Alongside his athletic achievements, Angus also excelled academically, balancing the challenges of competitive swimming with a drive to secure top grades.